 - Cost-benefit analysis of regulatory practices and proposals

 - Environmental policy

 - Social welfare reform

 - K-12 and higher education policy

 Journalism plays a critical role in our communities.
 It shapes our lives and connects us to our communities and our communities to each other and the world.
 To find more grants for journalists, search under Research & Evaluation, Higher Education, Literacy & Libraries, Secondary Education, and any topic from the categories that align with what you are looking to research.
-Also, try advanced searches for “journalism,” “investigative reporting,” and “media.”
+Also, try advanced searches for “journalism,” “investigative and reporting,” and “media.”